Next Book in the Series Browse A–Z

 Publication Reading Order

-The The Memoirs of Sherlock Holmes is a Crime Fiction series by Arthur Conan Doyle, comprising 14 books published between 1892 and 1901.
-Books are listed in publication order, which is the recommended reading sequence.
+The The Memoirs of Sherlock Holmes is a Crime Fiction series by Arthur Conan Doyle, made up of 14 books published between 1892 and 1901.
+It begins with The Adventure of Silver Blaze (Short Story) (1892), and is best read in publication order.
+The most recent entry is The Hound of the Baskervilles (1901), spanning 9 years of storytelling.

 # Title Year Buy